-Stoneman Funeral Service was established in Redhill in 1865 and is now a fifth generation family business.
+Stoneman Funeral Service was established in Redhill, Surrey in 1865 and is now a sixth generation family business.
 John Stoneman together with his family moved to Redhill from South Devon setting up business as funeral furnishers, cabinet makers, upholsterers and builders.
 His first business was in Brighton Road, Redhill.

-In 1932 a Funeral office and Memorial showrooms were opened at 49 Bell Street, Reigate where families can make arrangements in private.
+In 1932, a Funeral office and Memorial showrooms were opened at 49 Bell Street, Reigate where families can make arrangements in private.
 In our Memorial department inscriptions are still cut by hand.
-The office at Bell Street is opposite Reigate Priory Car Park and within a short distance of The Reigate Registrars Office.
+The office at Bell Street is opposite Reigate Priory Car Park and within walking distance of The Reigate Registrar’s Office.

 Twenty years later, in 1952, Doran Court was purchased and converted into a Funeral Home providing extensive facilities, with ample free parking, to assist in providing a first class comprehensive service.
 The interior has been designed with a service chapel, three private rooms for families to make funeral arrangements and six private chapels of rest.
 The service chapel seats 56 people and services can be held for any denomination prior to interment or cremation.
 All families arranging a funeral at Stoneman’s are welcome to hold a service in the chapel.